priyam-turakhia/eos-experiments/README.md

    * "Principal" parameters, i.e. find out if there are any weights/biases which have a major effect on the trajectory
    * Higher order eigenvalues in Hessian, i.e. see what happens to other eigenvalues
    * Train loss (from paper)
-   * Sharpness, i.e. maximum eigenvalue of Hessian (from paper)
+   * Sharpness, i.e. maximum eigenvalue of Hessian (from paper) – approximation with Lanczos is highly accurate.
 5. **Optimizers**
    * Full-batch gradient descent (GD)
    * Stochastic gradient descent (SGD)
    * Adam
 6. **Parameter Initializations**
    * Uniform initialization
    * Xavier initialization
    * Kaiming initialization
    * Zeros initialization
    * One’s initialization
    * Normal initialization